-How will you sustain the benefits of your project beyond the conclusion of the period of performance?
+How will you sustain the benefit(s) of your project?

 MoAD in the Classroom will serve as the framework for all other future education programs at the museum.
 The museum will continue to work with the partner schools, Professional Development partners, curriculum writer, SF Public Library, and the Curriculum Advisory Committee.
 The wide level of visibility will establish MoAD as the central hub for teachers looking for resources to teach about the art and cultures of the African Diaspora.
 After the initial program development is completed, the museum will continue to support the program through diverse funding streams including operating funds, contributed income from corporate sponsors and foundations, and the museum's fund-a-need at our annual gala which raises funds from individual donors.